madetech/handbook/roles/ucd_principal.md

 - Working within an account or programme leadership team
 - Working with sales teams to win new work
-- Worked with multidisciplinary digital and technology teams
+- Working with multidisciplinary digital and technology teams
-- Worked within healthcare
+- Experience in healthcare
-- Worked in the open - sharing, working little and often
+- Working in the open - sharing little and often
 - Experience in re-designing legacy services
 - Maintain a deep working knowledge of design and research techniques